wraaath-homelab/docs/proxmox/ubuntu-vm.md

 qm importdisk 9999 jammy-server-cloudimg-amd64.img local-lvm
 ```

-6. Attach the new disk to the container as a scsi drive on the scsi controller:
+6. Attach the new disk to the VM as a scsi drive on the scsi controller:
 ```bash
 qm set 9999 --scsihw virtio-scsi-pci --scsi0 local-lvm:vm-9999-disk-0
 ```